muoup/compiler_backend/readme.md

 <!-- NOTES -->
 ## Functionality and Notes

-For notes on the passes performed by the compiler, see [Analysis Passes](/docs/analysis_passes.md).
+For notes on the passes performed by the compiler, see [Analysis Passes](/docs/analysis-passes.md).

-For notes on the nodes used in the IR, see [IR Nodes](/docs/ir_nodes.md).
+For notes on the nodes used in the IR, see [IR Nodes](/docs/nodes.md).

-For notes on potential optimizations to be explored in the future, see [Optimizations](/docs/optimizations.md).
+For notes on potential optimizations to be explored in the future, see [Inefficiencies Observed](/docs/inefficiencies-observed.md).

-For example compilations, see [Example Compilations](/docs/example_compilations).
+For example compilations, see [Example Compilations](/docs/example-compilations.md).

 <!-- USAGE EXAMPLES -->
 ## Usage